 BYMASTER BANKRUPTCY LAW OFFICES WELCOMES YOU!

 Welcome!
 Bymaster Bankruptcy Law Offices looks forward to filing your bankruptcy case.
 Whether you are filing Chapter 7 Bankruptcy or Chapter 13 Bankruptcy, the resources you need are here to complete the process.
 Make sure to watch the video above for a brief overview of how to get your bankruptcy case filed with our office.
+Then, make sure to read every section of this page to help you get through the process.

 After your consultation, the next step is to review the 6-Page Client Folder below.
 This Folder gives you all the information you need in order to get your case filed.
 This Folder is also part of your contract.
 This folder explains IN DETAIL the documents required for getting your case filed.
 Please review this document right away: